 [Current Section 19.321 renumbered as Section 19.904.
-Only amended text is shown below.
-See Exhibit D for complete chapter.]
+Only amended text is shown below.]

-19.904.3 Review Process-Notice Requirements
+19.904.3 Review Process Notice Requirements

-Except as provided in Subsections 19.904.5.C for minor modifications and 19.904.11 for Wwireless Communication Ffacilities, community service uses shall be evaluated through a Type III review per the Planning Commission shall hold a public hearing for a community service use request per the procedures outlined in Section 19.1006.
+Except as provided in Subsections 19.904.5.C for minor modifications and 19.904.11 for Wwireless Gcommunication Ffacilities, community service uses shall be evaluated through a Type III review per the Planning Commission shall hold a public hearing for a community service use request per the procedures outlined in-Section 19.1006.